sophiagould/SP17ECE264pa02/README.md

 your program uses bad indexes (`40` and `41`) to modify the return location.

-This program will cause a "segmentation fault" because the operating system detects something wrong and stops the program.
+This program will then cause a "segmentation fault" because the operating system detects something wrong and stops the program.
 Nevertheless, you can say the damage has been done.